ieeta-pt/HPC-guides/docs/quick_start.md

 ## 1. Access IEETA cluster (Pleiades)

 Access the cluster via SSH using the credentials provided to you by email.
-If you do not have access yet, please refer to the `how_to_access.md` page.
+If you do not have access yet, please refer to the [How to Access](how_to_access.md) page.

 ```bash
 $ ssh user@pleiades.ieeta.pt